-1. Would the proponents insert a space between "Section" and "17" in the amending clause of the proposed initiative?

-- 2. To conform to standard drafting practices, would the proponents: - a.
-Change the head note to subsection (6) of the proposed initiative from 'Sunset"? - b.
-Since there is no paragraph (b) in the proposed initiative, remove the paragraph lettering "(a)" and replace the subparagraph numbering "(I)", "(II)", and "(III)" with paragraph lettering "(a)", "(b)", and "(c)"? - c.
-In subparagraph (I) of the proposed initiative, change "ONE HALF" to "ONE-HALF"? - d.
+- 1. Would the proponents insert a space between "Section" and "17" in the amending clause of the proposed initiative? - 2.
+To conform to standard drafting practices, would the proponents: - a.
+Change the head note to subsection (6) of the proposed initiative from 'Sunset" to "Sunset"? - b.
+In subparagraph (I) of the proposed initiative, change "ONE HALF" to "ONE-HALF"? - c.
 In subparagraph (III) of the proposed initiative: - i.
 On the sixth line, replace "SECTION 17(4)(B) OF THIS ARTICLE" with "PARAGRAPH (b) OF SUBSECTION (4) OF THIS SECTION"? - ii.
 On the seventh and eight lines, replace "ARTICLE X, SECTION 20" with "SECTION 20 OF ARTICLE X"? - 3.
 Would the proponents capitalize (in large rather than small capital letters) the word 'In" at the beginning of the second sentence of subparagraph (III) of the proposed initiative?